MichelleGri/memory-royale/README.md

 ### Usability Testing

 The game was tested with 5 children aged between 10 and 12, and their parents.
-The testing was carried out of desktop, laptop, tablet, and iPhone and Samsung mobile screens.
+The testing was carried out on various desktop, laptop, tablet, and iPhone and Samsung mobile screen sizes.
 The users provided the following feedback regarding the game:

 * Easy to understand the game concept and how to play
-* 'Play!' button is working and starts the game
+* 'Play!' button is working and restarts the game
 * All cards flip over on click - only two at a time
-* Colours area pleasing and relevant to the game theme
+* Colours are pleasing and relevant to the game theme
 * User-friendly design layout
 * The game is entertaining, engaging, and fun to play
 * Readability and visibility of text and elements on different screen widths and devices is good